-The XenApp server agent must be run locally on the XenApp Server, where it collects inventory and transfers the data immediately to the staging database.
-This is triggered by a Windows scheduled task on the XenApp server.
+The XenApp Server agent must be run locally on the XenApp Server, where it collects inventory and transfers the data immediately either to the staging database, or to an inventory beacon for upload to the central compliance database.
+This is triggered by a Windows scheduled task on the XenApp Server.

-Because the XenApp server agent, as its first action for each inventory collection, clears all old data from the staging database, it is important that the XenApp server agent does not run at the same time as the inventory beacon collects data from the staging database (otherwise, corrupt or incomplete data may result).
+Because the XenApp Server agent, as its first action for each inventory collection, clears all old data from the staging database, it is important that the XenApp Server agent does not run at the same time as the inventory beacon collects data from the staging database (otherwise, corrupt or incomplete data may result).
 A buffer of 2 hours provides a good safety margin (depending on the scale of your XenApp implementation).